ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/download-web-samples.md

 WebRTC samples are free to download.
 You can download/clone them via [StreamApp Github repository](https://github.com/ant-media/StreamApp).

-Open the project in the Visual Studio Code, and make sure you have installed the Node.js and NPM.
+Open the project in Visual Studio Code, and make sure you have installed the `Node.js` and `NPM`.

 ### Install dependencies

-**Open Terminal**

 Open Terminal and run **npm install** to be able to install the dependencies.